Falk33n/event-page/README.md

 ## Getting Started

-Follow these steps to set up your own "Code the Future" event page locally.
+Follow these steps to set up your own event page locally.

 ### Prerequisites